 Hosting management – is HostGator easy to use?

-During this HostGator review, I had a very bittersweet experience with the user interface.
+During this HostGator web hosting review, I had a very bittersweet experience with the user interface.
 On one hand, the combination of native interface with cPanel is very simple and functional.
 On the other, some things just don’t work how they should.

 HostGator uses a now standard mix of a customized dashboard and cPanel.
 The dashboard allows you to use the most basic features, while the more advanced configurations can be found in cPanel.